sjohannknecht/battleship/README.md

 # Battleship project

 This is a Website to play the game Battleship.
-It's written in plain HTML, CSS and Javascript.
-The website is responsive and works for desktop and mobile.
+It's written in plain HTML, CSS and Javascript

 ![Screenshot of the battleship website showcasing the gameplay](battleship-example.png)

 ## Features

 - Play Battleship against the computer
+- Responsive for desktop and mobile

 ## Planned Features